-In people who have Raynaud's, the small blood vessels in the extremities are over-sensitive to changes in temperature.
-This causes a Raynaud's attack where the fingers sometimes change colour, but not always, from white, to blue, to red.
+Raynaud's disease (Ray-nodes) means that the small blood vessels in the extremities such as the hands, feet, fingers or toes are over-sensitive to even the slightest changes in temperature, cold conditions and sometimes stress.
+This causes a Raynaud's attack, where the affected areas may change colour (but not always), from white, to blue, to red.

 A Raynaud's attack can be very uncomfortable, and sometimes quite painful.
 It can also make everyday tasks, like buttoning a jacket or unzipping a purse, very difficult.
 Raynaud's symptoms generally affect the fingers and toes, but all extremities can be involved, including the hands, feet, ears, nose, lips, tongue and nipples.
 Raynaud's is a common condition thought to affect up to ten million people in the UK.

 A colour change in the extremities such as the hands or feet, often in response to cold conditions

 Cold and numbness in the affected areas, such as the fingers and toes

 Tingling or pain, especially as the circulation returns to the affected areas